charlespascoe/stretch-pass/README.md

   -u USERNAME, --username USERNAME
-                        Username/program name (case sensitive - used to generate the password) --passphrase PASSPHRASE
+                        Username/program name (case sensitive - used to generate the password)
+  -c, --clip            Copy the password to clipboard instead of STDOUT --passphrase PASSPHRASE
-                        Pass passphrase directly instead of via prompt --stdin-passphrase    Read passphrase from STDIN (be aware of newline characters and environment encodings) -c, --confirm         Prompt for the passphrase twice and verify they are the same
+                        Pass passphrase directly instead of via prompt --stdin-passphrase    Read passphrase from STDIN (be aware of newline characters and environment encodings) -C, --confirm         Prompt for the passphrase twice and verify they are the same
 ```